CSULB offers undergraduate programs in both Aerospace Engineering and Mechanical Engineering. Read more about the programs below.

 - Mechanics and materials

-This cohort-based Bachelor of Science in Mechnical Engineering program, accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, lets upper-division transfer students complete their Mechanical Engineering degrees at facilities in the Antelope Valley.
+This cohort-based Bachelor of Science in Mechnical Engineering - Antelope Valley, accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, lets upper-division transfer students complete their Mechanical Engineering degrees at facilities in the Antelope Valley.